ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_matmul/README.md

 | Software             | Intel® oneAPI DPC++/C++ Compiler 2023.2<br> BSP used for Arria® 10 FPGA: inteldevstack/a10_gx_pac_ias_1_2_1_pv/opencl/opencl_bsp<br>T2SP compiler (a beta version is pre-installed)

 ## The design
 In this design, the input/output matrices are pre/post-processed on the host so that the FPGA device loads/stores data sequentially from/to the device DRAM.
 This ensures that the memory accesses won't be a bottleneck of the performance.
 In pre-processing, the host reads an input matrix $X$ in such a way that in effect, the elements of $op(X)$ are read in the order they are to used in the computation, and sent sequentially to the device.
-This is called serialization.
+This is serialization.

 To allow arbitrarily large matrices, the matrices are tiled.
 Every time, a tile of matrix $op(A)$ and a tile of matrix $op(B)$ are fetched into the device SRAM.
 The product of two input tiles is calculated by a systolic array, and is used to update a tile of the product $op(A)*op(B)$.
 The product tile is divided between the PEs (processing elements) of the systolic array.
 Each PE works on a part of the product tile, storing them in rotating registers.